Sushruta: Date

+Modern scholarship generally places the composition of the Sushruta Samhita between the 1st millennium BCE, although the surviving Sushruta Samhita is a composite text compiled and revised over time.
 The early scholar Rudolf Hoernle proposed that some concepts from the Suśruta-Saṃhitā could be found in the Śatapatha-Brāhmaṇa, which he dated to the 600 BCE.
 However, during the last century, scholarship on the history of Indian medical literature has advanced substantially, and firm evidence has accumulated that the Suśruta-saṃhitā is a work of several historical layers.
 Its composition may have begun in the last centuries BCE, completed in its present form by another author who redacted its first five chapters and added the long, final chapter, the "Uttaratantra".
 It is likely that the Suśruta-saṃhitā was known to the scholar Dṛḍhabala, a contributor to the Charaka Samhita that wrote between the fourth and fifth centuries CE.
 Additionally, several ancient Indian authors used the name "Suśruta", resulting in potential misattribution.